Alvin5/copo/README.md

 - Unique architecture that mimics native app user experience (Not React Native, our custom tech framework)
 - Custom Video Player
   - This is one of our core innovations, 'Universal Video Feed Player' that works both on web and mobile, and also embeddable everywhere.
+  - We developed our own custom feed video player using low-level Media Source Extensions(MSE) and WebCodecs, tightly coupled with our server-side video encoding architecture.
+The video player feed architecture uses advanced virtualizations, preload, caching and streaming architectures for fast, efficient video load/play/serve.
   - Youtube, Tiktok, Instagram grade video tech architecture.
+- Camera and Posting architecture
+  - Unique web-based camera that works both on native apps, mobile web, desktop web and embedded mode
+  - Zoom and other features
+  - Pre-Compress/Process videos on client side with the new WebCodec architecture
+  - Fast uploading architecture directly from client to CDN
+  - Multi-file upload architecture (Upload multiple files at once to a feed.
+E.g. Short-drama apps)

 ## Backend